g-jgreen/documentation/content/iothubs/google.md

   const { attributes, data } = body.message

   try {
-    const payload = new Buffer(data, 'base64').toString('utf8')
+    //the data from the request is the LightValue we pushed to our topic in the Example Client Code const payload = new Buffer(data, 'base64').toString('utf8')

     //deviceId is extracted from the body.message.attributes